gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

 Propose that we could use reverse traversal to avoid as much traversal pointer chasing as possible, and pre-indicate which chunks of data we will *probably* need.
 This would mean parallel traversal at the leaf level, spawning new processes or threads or whatever to perform the relevant neighbor tests?
 In this way, a traversal thread will terminate by failing to pass an overlap test, and be committed to the sentinel node.
 This would work as an alternative to assigning 1 thread per atom that then spawns local work to address each leaf.
 I suppose it would be 2 parallel kernels, the first conditionally assigning more work to the second.

 I worry about the utility of this idea.

+# 25 March, 2025 - developing our strategies

+## GPU side
+We have our construction and traversal algorithms for CPU, and pretty close for the GPU too.
+But now I think it is time to think about how we can advance them.
+The construction algorithm is proably just fine as is, but traversal treats our GPU as just a n-core CPU to process n point primitives.
+In 2010, Lauterbach et al. wrote
+        However, both of these characteristics imply that – un- like CPUs – achieving high performance in a GPU-based algorithms depends on two things: (1) Providing a sufficient number of parallel tasks so that all the cores are utilized; (2) Providing several times that number of tasks just so that eachc core has enough work to perform while waiting for data from relatively slow memory accesses.

+## CPU side
+Another point is how wasteful our CPU work is.
+We must traverse from the root to loading in our comparison point primitives, to then reject more than half of the traversal paths because `i >= j`.
+We should be able to restructure the geometry of our traversal to account for `i < j` by construction, rather than by evaluation.
+Fortunately Prokopenko et al. 2024 (Advances in ArborX to support exascale applications) already have a solution here, in which traversal initiates at the leaf node containing the query particle, rather than at the root.
+Implementing this requires an expansion of evaluating `i < j` to `query_index < subject_index && query.index != subject.index`.
+In other words, we change our question from "is the index of atom i less than the index of atom j" to "is the query pointprimitive index less than the subject's AND is the index of atom i different than atom j's".
+We advance performance by a flat 2x while introducing a compilication, now atom index i is not fixed to spot `a` in the neighborlist tuple, `(a, b, distance)`.
+This mostly requires me to add an aditional scanning routine instead of asking Julia to solve it for me with `listA == listB`

+In line with my 'neat idea?', in 2012 Karras wrote a blog (Thinking Parallel, Part II: Tree Traversal on the GPU) describing simultaneous traversal, where the traversal path of a prior query processed by a thread may short circuit traversal for the next query.